randxie/Insight-Data-Challenge-2015/README.md

 To run the code:
     use "run.sh" to run the code and you can use 'gen_input.sh' to generate fake tweet for testing.
 There will be three options
-    [1] for calculating feature 1 and 2 use single thread [2] for calculating feature 1 and 2 using multi thread(recommended for large data)
+    [1] for calculating feature 1 and 2 use single thread(for small amount of data, ~500000)
+    [2] for calculating feature 1 and 2 using multi thread(recommended for large data)
     [3] for cleaning all the data